curl/curl/docs/BUG-BOUNTY.md

 See all details at [https://hackerone.com/curl](https://hackerone.com/curl)

 This bounty is relying on funds from sponsors.
-If you use curl professionally, consider help funding this!
+If you use curl professionally, consider helping fund this!
 See [https://opencollective.com/curl](https://opencollective.com/curl) for details.